Below are the answers to some common questions related to sexual offence allegations.

 There has, in recent years, been an evolution of privacy law which should protect information about any uncharged criminal suspect from being made public.
 However, sometimes legal representation is necessary to ensure the police and prosecution service to their privacy obligations.

-Head of Serious and General Crime Jenny Wiltshire as written about this issue extensively.
-See here for more details.
+Head of Serious and General Crime Jenny Wiltshire has written about this issue extensively.

 Can I clear my name after a sexual offence acquittal?